Documentary ExposΓ©

 • It excludes deforestation, land-use change, feed crop production, processing, refrigeration, and transport.

-• Full lifecycle analysis of ~40,000 farms across 119 countries puts food systems at up to 28% of global emissions.
+• Full lifecycle analysis puts food systems at 35% of global emissions.

 Claim 2 False Science 2 / 7